EV Charging Station Installations

 Besides other important factors, which need to be considered before purchasing an electric-car such as their road performance and battery life, an essential aspect to be thought about is how you will manage to charge your electric car in the first place.
 Read on and learn how to charge an E-car at home?

 Various options are available to charge an electric car at home.
 The vehicle can be charged either by using the standard 120-volt power outlet, which is typically available at home or it can be charged with a home charging point installed in the parking area of the vehicle.
 In case, you are opting to charge your electric-car with the standard 120-volt power outlet at home, you will require an adapter to connect the vehicle with the 120-volt outlet.
 This is a very simple procedure and almost the same as plugging in your microwave oven or television to the power supply.
 On the other hand, many users prefer to install a home charging point to charge their electric cars at home as it charges the vehicle at a faster rate.
-The home charging point unit can be mounted to an exterior wall, which would include a socket to plug in the charging cable.
+The home charging point unit can be mounted to an exterior wall, which would include a socket to plug in either a type 1 or type 2 charging cable.

 Regardless of the option you choose for charging your electric car at home, it is significant to consider the safety aspects for your electric vehicle charging system.
 Home vehicle charge units should be connected directly into your fuse box and ensure that no additional load is connected to this circuit.
 The circuit should also include overload protection and the external sockets should be weatherproof so that they can be placed in the exterior of your home.
 In addition, different types of safety sensors are commonly included in an electric vehicle charging station which monitors the consumption of power and keeps the connection active only if the demand is within a specified range.